 Operating the Gate

 Those who have made use of the conjunction to travel elsewhere in the Empire have a short period of time during which they return safely - usually around half an hour.
 The noted astrologer Aquila of the Glittered Towers compared it to the passage of the stars through the heavens.
-The conjunction begins when a specific heavenly body is directly over Anvil - only at the moment is outward travel to the destination possible.
-The travellers may return to Anvil at any time the conjunction endures, but as time passes, return becomes increasingly dangerous as the stars move out of alignment and the conjunction weakens.
-Citizens who have waiting too long to return have suffered magical backlash resulting in traumatic wounds and even death in exceptionally rare cases.
+The conjunction begins when a specific heavenly body is directly over Anvil - only at that moment is outward travel to the destination possible.
+The travellers may return to Anvil at any time.

 As a result, all Imperial magicians are taught a minor cantrip that usually allows them to calculate how long a conjunction they have used will last.
 Any magician that has used a conjunction to travel from Anvil can perform this cantrip without cost.
 It takes a few seconds to perform and if successful, lets them know approximately how long remains before they must return.
 The cantrip is not reliable, sometimes the influence of the stars is hard to detect and the spell fails.